A cookie scoop is your not so secret weapon to an easier, quicker batch of perfectly shaped, evenly baked homemade cookies.

 Reader Testimonial

 In full disclosure, the reader is my mom.
-I bought her a Vollrath scoop for her birthday last year and she's a total cookie scoop convert now.
+I bought her a Vollrath for her birthday last year and she's a total cookie scoop convert now.

 2. It's faster than my 2 spoon method.